-You might think that “as of immediately prior to the Closing” modifies “currently available,” and while that’s a valid argument, you might be wrong.
+You might think that “as of immediately prior to the Closing” can't possibly mean “post money,” and while that’s a valid argument, you might be wrong.
 Why?
-Because, this scenario played out in one of my venture deals and the VC lawyer (who is a partner at a preeminent law firm) said so.
+Because, this exact scenario played out in one of my venture deals and the investor's lawyer (who is a partner at a preeminent law firm) said so.

-The VC threatened to walk if we didn’t go with their lawyer’s interpretation.
+The VC's lawyers threatened to walk if we didn’t go with their interpretation.